 The abdominal aorta is the main artery that extends from the heart to the pelvis.
-Its branches ultimately supply the body with its blood flow.
-The aorta is commonly scanned to assess for an aneurysm or disruption in blood flow.
+Its branches supply the body with its blood flow.
+The aorta is commonly scanned for an aneurysm or disruption in blood flow.

 Before your Scan

-You are required to fast for 6 hours prior to the scan; this means nothing to eat or drink.
-Please also refrain from smoking.
-If you are taking medication then this can be done with a small amount of water.
-By fasting you reduce the amount of gas present in your abdomen and allow better visualization of the aorta.
-If possible it is best to book your appointment first thing in the morning after an overnight fast.
+You are required to fast (not eat or drink) for 6 hours before to the scan.
+Fasting reduces the amount of gas in your abdomen, which provides clearer images of the aorta.
+If possible, book the appointment for first thing in the morning after an overnight fast.

-Diabetic patients should advise booking staff at the time of making an appointment so that the exam can fit in with your dietary requirements. .
+Diabetic patients should tell booking staff when making an appointment so the exam can fit in with your dietary requirements.

-It is a good idea to wear clothing that allows easy access to the area that is being imaged, two piece clothing is ideal (separate upper/lower garments).
+If possible, wear clothing that allows easy access to the area being scanned, such as two-piece clothing (separate upper/lower garments).

 Approximately 20 minutes.